Home » Buy first or sell first?

 Selling Subject to Finding a Home of Choice

-One option is to sell your home, contingent upon you finding and closing on another.
-Selling with this contingency will likely reduce your selling price as this uncertainty will certainly eliminate some buyers.
+One option is to sell your home contingent upon your finding and closing on another home.
+Selling with this contingency will likely reduce your selling price.
+This uncertainty will certainly eliminate some buyers.

 Buying First Without Selling

 Let’s assume you find a home you love and want to make an offer.
-Likely you will be competing with many other buyers.
+You will likely be competing with many other buyers.
 Do you need to sell your home to buy this one?
 If so, it’s unlikely that a seller will accept your contingent offer when they have so many others to choose from.
-Now let’s assume your home is already in escrow subject to you finding a home of choice.
+Now, let’s assume your home is already in escrow, subject to you finding a home of choice.
 And your buyer has removed all contingencies.
-Depending on the seller and his Realtor you may have better luck getting your offer accepted as your offer is stronger with a buyer in place.
+Depending on the seller and his Realtor, you may have better luck getting your offer accepted.
+Now your offer is stronger because you have a buyer in place.

 Selling with a Rent Back

 You could sell your home with the condition that you can rent the home back from the buyer.
-Typically, the seller pays the buyer’s mortgage payment, and prorated taxes and insurance.
+Typically, the seller pays the buyer’s mortgage payment, prorated taxes, and insurance.
 Depending on what you negotiate, this might be anywhere from two to six months.
-This will eliminate some potential buyers, who will want to move in your home upon closing.
+This will eliminate some potential buyers.
+Those who want to move into your home upon closing.
 Also, there is no guarantee that you will find a home to purchase in this time frame.

 Bridge Loan

-In summary, your safest option is likely selling subject to finding a home of choice.
+In summary, your safest option is likely to sell, subject to finding a home of choice.

 Best of luck to you.